How to catch kingfish

-Kingies love reefs and upwellings of nutrient-rich water, so if you find an area on the west coast with reef, weed, bait and current there’s a good chance they won’t be far away.
+Kingies love reefs and upwellings of nutrient-rich water, so if you can find an area on the west coast with reef, weed, bait and a current there’s a good chance they won’t be far away.

 Kingfish prefer to eat live fish or squid.
 As a result, fishers who go to the trouble to catch bait like mackerel, yakkas or squid, and keep it alive, will be rewarded.

 Your next best option are freshly dead baits such as a squid strip but be warned, kingfish can be very fussy and frustrating at times and ignore almost anything.

 Depending on the location, an effective tactic can be to very slowly troll baits or anchor up and suspend the bait mid-water under a balloon.
 Sports fishers sometimes use jigs in deep water or even cast lures for the ultimate challenge.